harness/developer-hub/docs/software-engineering-insights/sei-profiles/workflow-profiles/velocity-profile.md

 Separate multiple values with a comma.
 :::

-### Measure Lead Time by Jira Statuses
+### Measure lead time by Jira statuses

-Harness SEI allows you to measure lead time exclusively by Jira statuses, providing an ideal solution for teams using Jira as their primary issue management tool.
-This configuration is mandatory for generating the Jira Releases Report.
-Since lead time is based solely on Jira statuses, the Ticket Created event is automatically set as the default start event.
+Harness SEI allows you to measure lead time exclusively by Jira statuses, providing an ideal solution for teams using [Jira](/docs/software-engineering-insights/sei-integrations/jira/sei-jira-integration) as their primary issue management tool.
+This configuration is mandatory for generating the Jira releases Report.
+Since lead time is based solely on Jira statuses, the **Ticket Created** event is automatically set as the default start event.

-You can enhance your workflow by adding custom stages, each defined with a name, description, and acceptable time limits.
-These stages, along with the Jira Release Stage, can mirror your software delivery process, providing a detailed measure of overall lead time.
+You can customize the workflow by adding custom stages, each defined with a name, description, and acceptable time limits.
+These stages, along with the [Jira release stage](#add-the-jira-release-stage), can mirror your software delivery process, providing a detailed measure of overall lead time.

 ![](../static/velocity-15.png)